Partnership between BFH-HAFL, Yezin Agricultural University and Helvetas Myanmar

 The programme consists of YAU students traveling to Switzerland first for one year, during which they complete their course work and design their MSc thesis, along with a principal advisor from BFH-HAFL.
 Then, the students travel back to Myanmar to do the fieldwork for their thesis on the GoMP activities, assisted by Helvetas Myanmar and the GoMP staff, and finally come to Switzerland a second time to analyse their data, write up the thesis and defend it.

-Student tandems at the heart of capacity development
+Student tandems are at the heart of capacity development

-According to Alessandra Giuliani, the BHF-HAFL head of the project based in Myanmar since the project started, it is imperative that students come prepared for the field work.
-She argues that “sometimes the Myanmar students studying at BFH-HAFL struggle with the new teaching and learning approaches.
+According to Dr Alessandra Giuliani, the BHF-HAFL head of the project based in Myanmar since the project started, it is imperative that students come prepared for the field work.
+Having the students from both universities first study side-by-side at BFH-HAFL is key to this process.
+She also argues that “sometimes the Myanmar students studying at BFH-HAFL struggle with the new teaching and learning approaches.
 Having BFH-HAFL students learning alongside them can provide much needed support.
 In return, their experience shared with the BFH-HAFL students during field work in Myanmar is very precious.
+The Myanmar students are also extremely keen to apply their new knowledge and skills in student-centred learning once they are back at YAU as teaching staff as they appreciate its value.
 Having been based in Myanmar for the past 4 years, and living at the intersection of the two cultures, I understand the value that this programme is creating.
-I have formed a truly personal connection to the exchange programme and the students involved: developing friendships and building bridges across the two cultures is an integral part of it!”
+I have formed a truly personal connection to the exchange programme and the students involved: developing friendships and building bridges across the two cultures is an integral part of it!’’

 Seeing results and looking forward to the next steps

-Both the BFH-HAFL team and their YAU counterparts feel that the project is delivering on the objectives that were defined as part of the initial agreements.
+Both the BFH-HAFL team and their Yezin University counterparts feel that the project is delivering on the objectives that were defined as part of the initial agreements.
 “Our partnership with BFH-HAFL and GoMP/ Helvetas has enabled many of our students to grow both academically and professionally.
-They not only learned new techniques and approaches, but were also able to apply themselves at higher professional levels, and were promoted to Assistant Lecturer positions at YAU,” says Dr Nang Hseng Hom, YAU Rector.
+They not only learned new techniques and approaches as part of their European Masters, but were also able to apply themselves at higher professional levels, and were promoted to Assistant Lecturer positions at YAU.
+This ensures that this knowledge exchange leads to new sustainable practices at Yezin Agricultural University,” says Prof. Nang Hseng Hom, YAU Rector.

-For Helvetas Myanmar this has also been “a win-win situation,” says Jos, “it’s great to have students from both universities to support our project work, and I see the value that students get out of this experience.
+For Helvetas Myanmar this has also been “a win-win situation,” says Jos van der Zanden, “it’s great to have students from both universities to support our project work, and I see the value that students get out of this experience – they receive hands-on practical research experience, and become much more confident having applied what they learned during their field assignments.
 I think it’s a wonderful opportunity for the students to experience another culture, which then enables them to jump-start their future careers.
+We have many staff working in Helvetas Myanmar that really bring a lot of new insights into their roles having lived and worked in other countries.
+It’s the same with the students who go through this programme.
 I went through a similar experience during my Masters studies at Wageningen University and know first-hand how these experiences can expand the students’ skills and kick-start their future careers”.